How to Stop a Dog From Urinating in a Certain Spot Outside: 8 Easy Ways

 However, if you want them only to use certain areas, it is better to keep them on their leash.
 This way, you can direct them to the site of preference.
 It is common for a dog to choose one area as their personal “bathroom space.”
 By fixing them to a spot when they are ready to go, they learn from the beginning that this is the place to go.

-2. Spray the Area With Vinegar
+2. Spray the Area with Vinegar

-All you have to do is to spray or pour the vinegar over the area.
+All you have to do is spray or pour the vinegar over the area.
 No dog likes the scent of vinegar and will typically refuse to go anywhere near the smell.

 You need the vinegar smell to stay robust, especially at the beginning of this method.
 Respray at least once a week, more if it gets rained on in between.
 You can dilute the vinegar as your dog begins to catch on, as they will avoid even the slightest scent.